 On my site, I host data on the dynamics of hard-sphere fluids obtained using the DynamO particle simulator.
 Below, I describe how I used DynamO to generate the data.

-At equilibrium, the monodisperse hard-sphere fluid is described by only two dimensionless parameters: the number of particles and the reduced number density , where is the diameter of a hard sphere, is the system volume, is the particle number density.
-We are interested in the thermodynamic limit (, finite ) and run simulations with periodic boundary conditions for a relatively large number of particles , so that becomes the only relevant thermodynamic parameter.
+At equilibrium, the monodisperse hard-sphere fluid is described by only two dimensionless parameters: the number of particles and the reduced number density .
+Here is the diameter of a hard sphere, is the particle number density, is the system volume.
+We are interested in the thermodynamic limit (, finite ), so that becomes the only relevant thermodynamic parameter.
+To study the thermodynamic limit, we conduct simulations of the hard-sphere fluid using periodic boundary conditions and a relatively large number of particles .

 Below I discuss the characteristic scales of the problem and suggest values of and sufficient to resolve the statistics of interest.
 Because I am primarily interested in the gas-like rather than the liquid-like state of the hard-sphere fluid, all computations apply to a sufficiently dilute gas.

-All the quantities are studies in reduced units, with being the unit of length and being the unit of time.
-The units of velocity is then .
+All the quantities are studied in reduced units, with being the unit of length and being the unit of time.
+Here is the mass of a hard sphere, is the temperature and is the Boltzmann constant.
+The unit of velocity is then .

 First, we discuss the velocity autocorrelation time , defined as